weberle/plads/README.md

 NOTES

-- Graph input files must each start with 1 (i.e., cant just divide an existing graph input file into multiple files without having each graph input file start over in the numbering sequence.
+- The first line in each graph input file (not including comments), must start at "XP # 1" (i.e., cant just divide an existing graph input file into multiple files without having each graph input file start over in the numbering sequence.
+(See GBAD documentation for more information about the graph input file format.)

 - Do not specify more partitions (in plads.cfg) than CPUs available.

-- The "change detection" option (if not set to "NONE" in plads.cfg) helps to speed up the processing by determining whether or not to search for a new normative pattern IF the specifid graph property metric for the new partition exceeds a threshold.
+- The "change detection" option (if not set to "NONE" in plads.cfg) helps to speed up the processing by determining whether or not to search for a new normative pattern IF the specified graph property metric for the new partition exceeds a threshold.
 If none is specified, then a new normative pattern is generated with each new partition.